|

 Hello Margaret,

-Sorry, I cannot find any apricot almond torte recipe at all that calls from dried apricots.
+Sorry, I cannot find any apricot almond torte recipe at all that calls for dried apricots.

 Phaed